dillonzq/LoveIt/content/posts/langchain/index.md

 LangChain, with its robust language processing capabilities, offers a seamless way to integrate complex language models into applications, while Streamlit provides an intuitive framework for creating interactive web applications with minimal effort.
 Together, they form a dynamic duo that can transform the way you approach AI development.

-Let's delve into three distinct web applications developed using LangChain and Streamlit, each showcasing a different facet of what's possible when these platforms are harnessed effectively.
+Let's delve into two distinct web applications developed using LangChain and Streamlit, each showcasing a different facet of what's possible when these platforms are harnessed effectively.

+## Ask your HTML files

+Using LangChain and Streamlit, an HTML Query Chatbot has been developed to simplify the task of searching through personal HTML files.
+You can interact with a chatbot interface to quickly locate specific content within your documents, eliminating the need for manual file-by-file searches.

+The following video demonstrates how the chatbot behaves:

+_Find the GitHub Repository for this application [here](https://github.com/philico-tech/langchain-ask-your-htmls)_

-## Conclusion
+## English Enhancer Tool

+The English Enhancer Tool, lets users adjust text to fit specific criteria: tone (formal/informal) and English variant (American/British).
+It's a practical solution for refining emails to match the intended audience's expectations.

+The following video demonstrates how the application runs:

+_Find the GitHub Repository for this application [here](https://github.com/philico-tech/langchain-email-enhancer)_

 ## Conclusion